Global Trends 2025

 Finance

-The dollar is vulnerable to a major financial crisis and the dollar’s international role is likely to decline from that of the unparalleled global reserve currency to something of a first among equals in a basket of currencies by 2025.
+The dollar is vulnerable to a major financial crisis and its international role is likely to decline from that of the global reserve currency to a first among equals in a basket of currencies by 2025.

 Security

-The United States' ability to protect the "global commons" and ensure the free flow of energy could gain greater prominence as concerns over energy security grow.
-The US also will continue to be viewed as the security partner of choice by many states confronted with the rise of potential hostile nuclear powers.
+The US ability to protect the global commons and ensure the free flow of energy could gain greater prominence as concerns over energy security grow.
+Many states will continue to view the US as the security partner of choice.